apify/apify-docs/sources/platform/integrations/actors/index.md

 1. Navigate to the **Integrations** tab in the Actor's detail page.
 2. Select `Apify (Connect Actor or Task)`.
-3. Find the Actor you want to integrate with and click `Connect`.
+3. Find the Actor or task you want to integrate with and click `Connect`.

 This leads you to a setup screen, where you can provide: